Are you looking for a good wife

 If you are hoping that you will find a good woman to share your life with, and perhaps have the pleasure of making her a wife, it would be good to know what you are looking for.
 We’ve talked before about looks fading and basing your decision on such things as being very short sighted and not the basis of a good marriage.
-What a good woman is like is something many people have given advice on.
+What a good wife is like is something many people have given advice on.
 Where better to turn to than the Bible.
-Proverbs 31: 10 – 31 is a fabulous text to study.
+Proverbs 31: 10 – 31 it is a fabulous text to study.

 10 A wife of noble character who can find?

 She is worth far more than rubies.

 11 Her husband has full confidence in her

 and lacks nothing of value.

 all the days of her life.

 15 She gets up while it is still night;

 16 She considers a field and buys it;